 The intense color of the Lake (with variations of blue) is because it is a fed by glacial waters.

-As they flow down the mountain the water brings glacial flour which is made of extremely fine rock particles.
+As it flows down the mountain, the water brings glacial flour which is made of extremely fine rock particles.

 Lake Pukaki Visitor Center